japila-books/spark-sql-internals/docs/spark-sql-subexpression-elimination.md

 Subexpression Elimination is enabled by default.
 Use the internal <<spark.sql.subexpressionElimination.enabled, spark.sql.subexpressionElimination.enabled>> configuration property control whether the feature is enabled (`true`) or not (`false`).

-Subexpression Elimination is used (by means of link:spark-sql-SparkPlan.adoc#subexpressionEliminationEnabled[subexpressionEliminationEnabled] flag of `SparkPlan`) when the following physical operators are requested to execute (i.e. moving away from queries to an RDD of internal rows to describe a distributed computation):
+Subexpression Elimination is used (by means of link:SparkPlan.md#subexpressionEliminationEnabled[subexpressionEliminationEnabled] flag of `SparkPlan`) when the following physical operators are requested to execute (i.e. moving away from queries to an RDD of internal rows to describe a distributed computation):

 * link:spark-sql-SparkPlan-ProjectExec.adoc#doExecute[ProjectExec]